Queensland Liberal Party: The long path to merger

 Terry White was soon deposed as leader and replaced by the return of William Knox.
 However the Liberals were unable to recover much ground at the 1986 election which saw the Nationals consolidate their position and win an outright majority.
 Angus Innes became leader in 1988 as the National government was in decline, but proved unable to make any headway in the 1989 election which saw Labor take power for the first time in over thirty years.
+Labor took all but five seats in Brisbane, mainly at the Liberals' expense.

 The new Labor government of Wayne Goss dismantled the "Bjelkemander" and as a result Brisbane now elected nearly half the state parliament.
 Furthermore, the preferential voting system was changed to optional preferencing, making it harder for the Nationals and Liberals to contest the same seats without risking loss to Labor.
-These changes would have the effect of altering the relationship between the two parties as the Nationals could no longer seek government in their own right but the Liberals initially instead sought to achieve senior status and steadily replaced the Nationals as the main conservative party on first the Sunshine Coast and then the Gold Coast.
+These changes would have the effect of altering the relationship between the two parties as the Nationals could no longer seek government in their own right but the Liberals initially instead sought to achieve senior status.
+Growing urbanisation saw them steadily replace the Nationals as the main conservative party on first the Sunshine Coast and then the Gold Coast.
 The Liberals elected their first female leader, Joan Sheldon, who was seen as less hostile to the National Party than Innes, but the parties contested the 1992 election separately and made no real advance.
 Two months after the election, Sheldon and Nationals leader Rob Borbidge signed a new coalition agreement, allowing them to present a united front in the 1995 election.
 The initial results saw Labor retain power with a one-seat majority, but this was overturned when the result in one seat was declared void and the Liberals won the subsequent by-election.
 With the support of an independent, the National-Liberal coalition took power, holding it until 1998.